-About a month ago I got my Forcite helmet “Pioneer edition” in the mail.
-The Pioneer edition was offered at a slightly lower price, including a bunch more additions, plus the promise of cheaper future Forcite helmets.
+In Feb 2021 I received my Forcite helmet “Pioneer edition” in the mail.
+The “Pioneer” edition was the second round of sales after the first “Founders” edition.
+The Pioneer was offered at a slightly lower price (than future retail), including a bunch more additions, plus the promise of active support, updates, and of cheaper future Forcite helmets.

 Being an early adopter — and needing a newer helmet this year anyway (my five-year-old Shoei RF1200 was looking a little rough around the edges), I bit the bullet.
 After all, Forcite is an Australian company, and I’m an Australian person.
 Represent!